Woman with headdress

 AHMA member, Ki-Low-Na Friendship Society, celebrates 50 years!

-This is the 50th year that the Ki-Low-Na Friendship Society has had the honour to offer wrap-around services to Kelowna residents, particularly urban Indigenous community members.
-With programs ranging from cultural education, Elders, family, holistic wellness, to tax advocacy, housing, and English language classes.
-We strive to meet people where they are and provide sustainable support, meanwhile recognizing the importance of culture in one’s sense of identity and well-being.
+Ki-Low-Na Friendship Society offers wrap-around services to Kelowna’s urban Indigenous community.
+With programs ranging from cultural education, Elders, family, holistic wellness, to tax advocacy, housing, and English language classes they strive to meet people where they are and recognize the importance of culture in one’s sense of identity and well-being.

 Learn more about Ki-Low-Na